Edward Goldie

 Edward Goldie (1856–1921) was an English ecclesiastical architect who was notable for building Roman Catholic churches, mainly in the form of Gothic Revival architecture.
 He was the son of George Goldie.

 Life

 He was born in Sheffield in 1856.
 His father was the ecclesiastical architect George Goldie.
-Edward was the great-grandson of architect Joseph Bonomi, through his paternal grandmother, Mary Anne Bonomi Goldie.
+Edward was the great-grandson of architect Joseph Bonomi, through his paternal grandmother, Mary Anne Bonomi, wife of George Goldie, a doctor.

 He went to school at Ushaw College in County Durham, as his father had previously done.
 In 1875, he was articled to Goldie & Child.
 It was an architectural firm which his father ran with Charles Edwin Child.
 After his apprenticeship ended in 1880, he remained at the firm as a partner, so it became Goldie, Child & Goldie.
 From 1893, Edward ran the firm on his own.
 In 1913, he was joined by his son, Joseph Goldie, and the firm became Edward Goldie & Son until 1953.